-In a telling example of how financialised housing interests may seek to shape policy, both Irish and multinational firms put pressure on the Government in late 2014 to dilute the rent regulation proposals being proposed by the then Minister for the Environment, Community and Local Government.42 instead, many of the policy approaches and measures proposed will inevitably continue and accelerate that process.
+In a telling example of how financialised housing interests may seek to shape policy, both Irish and multinational firms put pressure on the Government in late 2014 to dilute the rent regulation proposals being proposed by the then Minister for the Environment, Community and Local Government.

-A Government housing policy statement in 2011 at least showed awareness of the undesirability of commodifying housing: it declared that the policy approach being proposed 'will neither force nor entice people through fiscal or other stimuli to treat housing as a commodity and a means of wealth creation'.43 In reality, of course, this declaration had no real influence on policy.
+A Government housing policy statement in 2011 at least showed awareness of the undesirability of commodifying housing: it declared that the policy approach being proposed 'will neither force nor entice people through fiscal or other stimuli to treat housing as a commodity and a means of wealth creation'.
+In reality, of course, this declaration had no real influence on policy.